Kodi93/Site/README.md

 ### Adding additional retailers

 The pipeline automatically picks up any JSON feeds stored in `data/retailers/` (or a directory specified with `STATIC_RETAILER_DIR`).
 Each feed can be a single JSON file or a directory that contains multiple partial JSON files—perfect when you want to append new products without touching earlier entries.
 For directories, drop a `meta.json` file alongside the item files to override display copy.
 Every item file can export either a list of product dictionaries or an object with an `items` array.
 Supported item keys mirror the built-in Amazon adapter: `id`, `title`, `url`, `price`, `image`, `rating`, `total_reviews`, `features`, and `keywords`.
 Optional top-level keys `name`, `homepage`, and `cta_label` override the retailer display copy.
+If you also keep a lightweight `<slug>.json` file next to the directory, set `items_dir` (or `items_path`) to the folder containing your per-item JSON blobs so the loader can pull everything together without touching the large feed again.

 Example feed (`data/retailers/handmade.json`):